 - Reluctance to climb stairs or get in and out of cars.

 Symptoms of hip dysplasia can be relieved with medication.
-Still, advanced arthritis is not reversible once it begins to affect a dog’s quality of life.
+Still, advanced arthritis is not reversible once it affects a dog’s quality of life.

-Dogs can develop slipped or ruptured discs in their backs that can cause pain and a dog’s limp.
+Dogs can develop slipped or ruptured back discs that can cause pain and a dog’s limp.
 Intervertebral disk disease is one of the most common causes of back problems in dogs’ hind legs.

 In a normal spine, disks are made up of separate cartilage bones to cushion them while allowing flexibility for movement.
 If a dog’s spine develops a bulge or herniates these disks, the result can be pain and loss of mobility.